WebHare/platform/whtree/modules/wrd/doc/topics/payments/implementing-psp.md

 ## pendingpayments table
 WRD Payments tracks payments whose status we need to watch/poll in wrd.pendingpayments.
 Transactions are recorded there as soon as StartPayment starts communicating with the PSP.
-When the payments